tiayyba/CYT180_Lab7/index.md

 ----

-## Section 7: Visualize Target Variable Distribution
+## Section 7: Separate Features and Target
 Before training a machine-learning model, it is necessary to split the dataset into two components:
 - **X**: all predictor variables (the inputs)
 - **y**: the target variable (the output we want to predict)